COVID-19 in Botswana

 Telehealth Partnership

 Building capacity for effective telehealth initiatives always has been a priority of the Botswana-Rutgers Partnership for Health.
-COVID-19 has increased the urgency of finding distance learning solutions.
+COVID-19 increased the urgency of finding distance learning solutions.